KranePch/webdev-bootcamp-jsweb/README.md

 # Pokémon Hangman Game
 Introduction
-The Pokémon Hangman Game is a web-based application designed to challenge users with guessing Pokémon names through the classic hangman format by Skooldio Frontend Development Bootcamp.
+The Pokémon Hangman Game is a web-based application designed to challenge users with guessing Pokémon names through the classic hangman format by **Skooldio Frontend Development Bootcamp**.
 This project served as a platform to enhance my JavaScript skills for web development, having on API calls and leveraging local storage for state management.

 # Key Features